hannybear88/SQL-Challenge-Employee-Tracker/README.md

 Walkthrough Video

-Please [click here](https://youtu.be/t5phnogfH_c) for a walkthrough video that demonstrates its functionality and all of its tests passing.
+Please [click here](https://youtu.be/t5phnogfH_c) for a walkthrough video that demonstrates the application's functionality.

 Screenshots